Dir: Chad Stahelski

 See review for first John Wick here

 In this most anticipated of sequels, we are given a quick revisit to the structure and reasons for the first outing.
 John seemingly out to rest the demons of his rampage against the Russian crime boss and his spoiled son, by reuniting himself with the beloved car he so inexplicably allowed to be stolen.
-The aggravated burglary that the rest of the movie went out of its way to demonstrate would never have happened.
+The car having been the cause of the aggravated burglary that the rest of the movie went out of its way to demonstrate would never have happened.
 This guy, who killed scores of highly trained gangsters with ease, was somehow picked off by Lily Allen's brother, in his own home no less.

 We return to the Continental, John is informed that by refusing the marker (a blood oath) he is breaking one of only two rules set by the "High Table:" No violence on Continental grounds and ALL markers must be honoured.
-John relents and takes on the job.
+John relents to Santino after advice from burgeoning ally Winston (Ian McShane,) and takes on the job.

 We are taken to Rome where we see "Gun-Fu" aplenty.
 There is exposition in a James Bond with Q style melee of guns, maps, and clothing.
-The action is thick and constant.
-In a scene beautifully combined with a classical dance concert and extravagant light show, John has to take on Santino's crew, led by the irritatingly mute Ares (Ruby Rose) and the security detail of his charge, led by the capable Cassian (Common.)
+The action is thick and constant which will please those who appreciated this side of the first film.
+In a scene beautifully combined with a classical dance concert and extravagant light show, John has to take on Santino's crew.
+They are led by the irritatingly mute Ares (Ruby Rose) and the security detail of his charge, led by the capable Cassian (Common.)

 John is swindled and is made an open target to any assassin willing to try.
 Many do just that with varying degrees of success ranging from almost to not quite.
 He even uses "a FUCKING pencil!"